jamesfmackenzie/jamesfmackenzie.github.io/about.md

 title: About Me
 ---

-<p style="text-align: center;">Husband, Father, Coder.
-Polyglot Programmer, Lifelong Learner.
+<p style="text-align: center;">Husband, Father, Coder, Lifelong Learner.
 Collector of Retro Computers.
 I've been perpetually programming for 20+ years and love taking on new <a href="/projects">projects</a>.</p>

 ![James Mackenzie](/img/about/james-mackenzie.jpg)